 SADE: Hypocrite!
 Slumbering Buddha, I summon Reason to lay low your sophistry.
 If I tortured you for a fortnight, your cries for mercy would amount to admissions that all isn’t equal, that the strong rule over the weak and have done so for millions of years all over the world.
 But perhaps your lobotomy would prevent you from flashing such primitive signs of your weakness, and you’d shed no tears and fill the chamber with no screams.
 In that case, I ask what you meant when you said earlier that you “walked the earth.”
 Did you conclude that the earth is solid enough to withstand your weight, though your fragmentary senses alone told you no such thing?
 If you walked the earth, you recognized the planet has greater power than that which could be generated by your mammalian frame.
 So if there are no substances and power inequalities are unreal, what vanity led you to take a step out from under your Bodhi tree?

 BUDDHA: [approaches the Marquis, the Buddha’s eyes blazing with intensity] I set aside infantile reason and power games when I saw through the charades of egoism.
 Reason is a tool to keep you immersed in the dream world, reinforcing your conceits even while the flux of events prepares to sweep aside the strong and the weak alike.
-You Enlightenment philosophers and your Faustian bargain: what do your powers of science and technology avail you when your arrogance and greed despoil the planet and rally the elements to their defenses; when your descendants search for happiness in commercial jingles and plastic baubles and turn to demagogues or petty tyrants to boost their confidence after their secular boasts and progressive daydreams prove to be so many excuses for a “modern” version of age-old oligarchy?
+You Enlightenment philosophers and your Faustian bargain: what do your powers of science and technology avail you when your arrogance and greed despoil the planet and rally the elements to their defenses; when your descendants search for happiness in commercial jingles and plastic baubles, and turn to demagogues or petty tyrants to boost their confidence after their secular boasts and progressive daydreams prove to be so many excuses for a “modern” version of age-old kleptocracy?
 Your arguments are just shifts in your sleepwalking posture as you blunder into obstacles, taking each bump as a challenge to your dignity.
 The follies of your modern world’s “serious business” are endless and the self-destruction of your sadists and Satanists, philosophers and capitalists is assured, because you’re playing a game with rules that ensure a miserable end to all players.
-You and your kind end in defeat, as you personally died in poverty in an insane asylum, because you refuse to awaken and a sleepwalker can hardly be counted on to avoid disaster in the long run.
+You and your kind end in defeat, as you personally died in poverty in an insane asylum, because you refuse to awaken, and a sleepwalker can hardly be counted on to avoid disaster in the long run.
 I hold out the middle way, avoiding the extremes of self-gratification and asceticism while you slam your head into the wall, boasting that such a mighty savage as you can crash through anything.

 SADE: If the reason-centered world ends in failure, so be it.
-As least we’ll have fended for ourselves rather than submit to religious frauds and promises of miracle cures.
-But let the Buddhists watch while real men plunder while they can.
+As least we’ll have fended for ourselves rather than submit to religious frauds and to promises of miracle cures.
+But let the Buddhists watch as real men plunder while they can.
 I always liked having an audience to marvel at my debauches.
 And be sure to advise your followers to be mindful only of snatches of sense data so they won’t recognize the crimes we’ll commit and call upon the authorities to bring them to a premature conclusion.

 [The Buddha shakes his head and sits down to meditate while the Marquis searches for a girl to seduce.]